Seven Murders for Scotland Yard

-Seven Murders for Scotland Yard (Spanish:Jack el destripador de Londres / Jack the Ripper of London) is a 1971 Italian-Spanish giallo film directed by José Luis Madrid and starring Paul Naschy, Patricia Loran and Renzo Marignano.
+Seven Murders for Scotland Yard (Spanish: Jack el destripador de Londres / Jack the Ripper of London) is a 1971 Italian-Spanish giallo film directed by José Luis Madrid and starring Paul Naschy, Patricia Loran and Renzo Marignano.
 Naschy and Madrid wrote the screenplay, Tito Carpi's name was simply added to the credits to satisfy the requirements for a Spanish-Italian co-production.
 The film was shot in June 1971, and was first released in Italy in 1971 as Sette Cadaveri per Scotland Yard / Seven Corpses for Scotland Yard.
-It was shown in Spain on July 10, 1972 as Jack el destripador de Londres, and finally wound up theatrically released in the U.S. in 1976 as Seven Murders for Scotland Yard.
+It was shown in Spain on July 10, 1972, as Jack el destripador de Londres, and finally wound up theatrically released in the U.S. in 1976 as Seven Murders for Scotland Yard.
 The Mexican one-sheet poster simply called the film Jack el distripador/ Jack the Ripper.

 Plot

 Paul Naschy plays Bruno Doriani, an ex-acrobat living in London who limps badly as a result of an accident he suffered years before on the trapeze.
 Bruno's life has slid downhill, and he hangs out in seedy pubs and dates tarts and prostitutes.
 When a number of call girls begin turning up brutally murdered, the police led by Inspector Campbell seek to uncover the identity of the mad slasher, whom they nickname Jack the Ripper after the notorious serial killer from the late 1800s.
 Paul becomes a suspect in the eyes of the police, as he had personal connections to one or two of the victims.
-Inspector Campbell (Renzo Marignano) himself turns out to be the killer, as Bruno discovers when he follows the police chief down into his underground dungeon of horrors, where the inspector keeps certain body parts from his victims in jars as mementos.
-But the mystery of this film is not simply who the killer is, but rather why he is performing these hideous murders.
+The killer turns out to be the killer's assistant Wilson, as the Inspector and Bruno discover when they enter his underground dungeon of horrors where he keeps certain body parts from his victims in jars as mementos.
+But the mystery of this film is not simply who the killer is, but rather why he is performing these hideous murders: He is impotent, and killing the women and keeping parts of them was the only way he could "possess" them.
+In the end, the murderer is stabbed by Bruno.